dialogic-godot/documentation/documentation/custom-portraits.md

 ## 5. Tips and Tricks

-In most portraits, you should call `apply_character_and_portrait()` as the first thing in your `_update_portrait()` method.
+In most portraits, you should call `apply_character_and_portrait()` the first thing in your `_update_portrait()` method.
 This method simply sets the character and portrait and will switch the portrait string to the default portrait if the portrait is not valid.

 ```gdscript
 func _update_portrait(passed_character:DialogicCharacter, passed_portrait:String) -> void: